vladboss61/GitLesson/README.md

 # GitLesson
-The First Git Reposiotry.
+The First Git Repository.
 11111

+Commit From Visual Studio